The Sample Complexity of Auctions with Side Information: Preliminaries

-\paragraph{Auctions with Side Information:} In this paper, we introduce a model where the auctioneer has some information correlated with the bidders' values.
-We assume that bidder $i$ has a value-``signal'' pair $(v_i,\sigma_i)$, drawn from a joint distribution $\Dcal$.
-As before, $v_i$ is her valuation for the item and $\sigma_i \in \left[ 0 , 1 \right]$ is a signal observed by the auctioneer, e.g., her annual income, her propensity to buy an item based on past behavior, or in case of ad auctions the click-through rate of her ad.
+In this paper, we introduce a model where the auctioneer has some information correlated with the bidders' values.
+We assume that each bidder $i$ has a value-signal pair $(v_i,\sigma_i)$, drawn from a joint distribution $\Dcal$.
+As before, $v_i$ is her valuation for the item and $\sigma_i \in \left[ 0 , 1 \right]$ is a signal observed by the auctioneer, e.g., her annual income, or her propensity to buy an item based on past behavior, or in case of ad auctions the click-through rate of her ad.
 For a given signal $\sigma$, we denote the conditional distribution over values by $D^{\sigma}$.
-It is convenient to think of $\Dcal$ as a family of 1-dimensional distributions $\{\dsigma{}: \sigma \in [0,1]\}$, along with the marginal distribution over $\sigma$, given by the cdf $\fdsigma$.
-We assume throughout this paper that $\Dcal$ is such that if $\sigma_i > \sigma_j$, then $\dsigma j$ is first order stochastically dominated by $\dsigma{i}$ (denoted by $\dsigma{i} \succeq \dsigma{j}$).
+It is convenient to think of $\Dcal$ as a family of $1$-dimensional distributions $\{\dsigma{}: \sigma \in [0,1]\}$, along with the marginal distribution over $\sigma$, given by the cdf $\fdsigma$.
+We assume throughout this paper that $\Dcal$ is such that if $\sigma_i > \sigma_j$, then $\dsigma{i}$ first order stochastically dominates $\dsigma j$ (denoted by $\dsigma{i} \succeq \dsigma{j}$).
 The mechanism now has as input the {\em actual} signals, in addition to the reported values.

-We extend the sample complexity approach to this model: the auctioneer first observes $m$ i.i.d. value-signal pairs sampled from the given distribution, which can be used to design a mechanism.
-The sample complexity will as before depends on $\epsilon \in (0,1)$ (among other parameters), and is defined as the minimum number of samples $m$ required to achieve a $1-\epsilon$ fraction of the optimal revenue $\optt \Dcal $, defined as
+We extend the sample complexity approach to this model: the auctioneer first observes $m$ i.i.d.\ value-signal pairs sampled from the given distribution, and the signals of $n$ bidders whose value-signal pairs are fresh samples (the real input); then, based on the $m$ samples, the auctioneer designs a mechanism that is tailored to the realized signals of the $n$ bidders.
+The sample complexity will as before depends on $\epsilon \in (0,1)$ (among other parameters), and is defined as the minimum number of samples $m$ required to achieve a $1-\epsilon$ fraction of the optimal revenue $\optt \Dcal $, defined as:

+The role of signals in this model is similar to that of contexts in the contextual bandit problem.
+Therefore, we will refer to this model as the \signalsmodel.